 1. Do I actually like this item?

-This might be somewhat obvious — but it’s still worth asking.
-Clearly, if you don’t even like the item, it’s probably not worth the space in your home.
+This might seem obvious — but it’s still worth asking, because if you don’t even like the item in question, it’s not worth the space in your home.

-Also, if you’re hanging on to an item because you feel you SHOULD like it (memorabilia, brand name clothing, a gift from a relative, etc.) chances are you can purge those items too.
-You probably won’t suddenly start liking the item, so just get rid of it now and enjoy your extra space!
+Also, if you’re hanging on to an item because you feel you should like it (memorabilia, brand-name clothing, a gift from a relative, etc.), I can save you a bunch of stress and angst by giving you permission to declutter those items now.
+It’s unlikely you will suddenly start liking the item, so why not enjoy the extra space!

-Make it a mission to surround yourself ONLY with things you love and enjoy — not things you feel obligated to hang on to or things you are trying to like.
+Make it a mission to surround yourself with things you love and enjoy — not things you feel obligated to hang on to or things you are trying to force yourself to like.

-2. How many of these items do I have and/or need?
+2. How many of the items do I have/need?

 There are times when it’s useful to have several of the same thing (we have at least 8 flashlights and use them in different areas of our home).
 There are other times when we can easily make do with only 1 or 2 of an item, so I purge the rest.